jlleongarcia/jlleongarcia/content/blog/dev-pyspark.md

 * Snapshot: Represents the **state of a table at a specific time**.
 It lists all data files that constitute the table's contents at the snapshot's time.
 * Manifest List: A metadata file that lists the manifests forming a table snapshot.
 It stores information about each manifest file's contents to optimize metadata operations.
 * Manifest File: A metadata file that lists a subset of data files in a snapshot.
 It includes partition tuple, column-level stats, and summary information for efficient scan planning.

+> This [blog post](https://billennium.com/time-traveling-in-data-lakes/) was very informative to get started!

 #### How to Apply Time Travel